HKICON CONSERVATION AWARDs

-A restoration project is one that involves repair and restoration to return a heritage building (interior and/or exterior) or site to its original architectural splendour for the same use for which it was originally designed.
+A Restoration project is one that involves repair and/or reinstatement to return a heritage building (interior and/or exterior) or site to its original or early architectural form and appearance for the same use pertaining to that period.

-An interpretation project is one that involves means of interpreting the heritage of an historic building (interior and/or exterior) or site for the general public, such as in the form of permanent or temporary exhibitions, and/or an interpretation centre or a museum attached to a heritage site or building.
+An Interpretation project is one that interprets the heritage value of a heritage building (interior and/or exterior) or site for the general public, such as a permanent or temporary exhibition, an interpretation centre or museum located within a heritage site or building, or by electronic means.

 The Jury Panel

-Chaired by the HKICON Council, a panel of local and overseas conservation experts met to review six submissions spanning three categories — Restoration, Revitalisation and Interpretation.
+Chaired by the HKICON Council, a panel of local and overseas conservation experts will be formed to review submissions spanning three categories — Restoration, Adaptive Reuse and Interpretation.